rhodey/cabal-docker-poc/README.md

 # cabal-docker-poc
-POC to reproduce cabal replication bug on Node LTS `10.16.0`.
-I do not understand why, but on one of my machines this bug can only be reproduced inside a docker container.
-While on the other machine I can reproduce it in and outside of docker.
-Note that this POC uses an official node docker image.
+POC to reproduce cabal replication bug on Node LTS `10.16.0` using official docker image.

 ## Build
 ```